 On June 1st a hive of Italian bees was installed in the Garden and on Aug.
 26 they were stolen.
 June 8th saw the construction of a trellis and pergola on the garden office.
 This was the first of several exterior additions that would be added over the years.

-ON June 14 she found a full grown Glossy Buckthorn, Rhamnus frangula (now Frangula alnus).
+On June 14 she found a full grown Glossy Buckthorn, Rhamnus frangula (now Frangula alnus) an invasive species.
 She noted “Probably introduced on May 16, 1913 from Kelsey’s Nurseries in place of Rhamnus alnifolia [Alderleaf Buckthorn].”

 On July 1 she wrote “Noted Virginia rail and three downy black young probing for worms in the brook shallows.
 They were like hen and chicks together.”